The legal status of a long-term European Community resident is granted exclusively to third-country nationals.

 *The documents required to be enclosed with the application must not be older than 180 days, with the exception of the travel document, the vital records certificate and the applicant’s photograph, as long as it corresponds to their actual appearance.
 It is always necessary to submit the originals or officially authenticated copies of the documents.
 As for the travel document and the vital records documents to be submitted, their originals must be submitted.

-Send your filled out application form, along with the documents, in accordance with the Rules of Administrative Procedure to the official contacts of the MOI by e-mail with an advanced electronic signature, with all attachments being in the format of authorised conversion (via the filing office of the MOI CR), or to the data box (to DB MOI CR).
+Send your filled out application form, along with the documents, in accordance with the Rules of Administrative Procedure to the official contacts of the Ministry of the Interior by e-mail with a recognised electronic signature, with all attachments being in the format of authorised conversion, or to the data box.

 Electronic address of the filing office: posta@mv.gov.cz